 After the process of developing, presenting, and revising a financial plan, we explore the best potential strategies for implementation.
 The planner will act as a coach or manager, as the client gains more and more control over thier plan.

-A comprehensive finanical plan sets the guidelines for investment decisions on behalf of the client, and Anchor works to execute according to the plan
+A comprehensive financial plan sets the guidelines for investment decisions on behalf of the client.
+Anchor works to execute according to the financial plan.

 We help monitor investment and other choices, providing recommendations for adjustment and modification if necessary.